rswamy/rswamy.github.io/index.md

 ## What Drives Me

 I'm genuinely passionate about building technology that puts power in people's hands.
-Throughout my career, I've focused on creating tools that transform users into makers and creators - not just consumers of technology.
-This probably stems from my years of involvement in STEM education, where I've seen eyes light up when people realize they can actually build the things they imagine. ✨
+Throughout my career, I've focused on creating tools that transform people into makers and creators - not just consumers of technology.
+This probably comes from my years of involvement in STEM education, where I've seen eyes light up when people realize they can actually build the things they imagine. ✨

 I bring both depth and breadth to my work, with strong technical foundations that branch into diverse areas including:
 - Product Development & Strategy